Leeon123/golang-httpflood/README.md

     User-agent: Wget
     Referer: http://google.com

 Or anything else of http header.
-If you don't have any idea of this please just use nil for using default random header.
+If you don't have any idea of this please just use "nil" for using default random header.
 ## Usage

     cd golang-httpflood